return42/sphkerneldoc/Documentation/kernel-doc-HOWTO/kernel-doc-syntax.rst

 Rendered example: :ref:`example.my_struct`

 All descriptions can be multi-line, except the short function description.
 For really longs ``structs``, you can also describe arguments inside the body of the ``struct``.
+There are two styles, single-line comments where both the opening ``/**`` and closing ``*/`` are on the same line, and multi-line comments where they are each on a line of their own, like all other kernel-doc comments:

 .. kernel-doc::  ./all-in-a-tumble.h
     :snippets:  my_long_struct